The Senior School

 Students have the opportunity to complete a VCE (Victorian Certificate of Education), VET (Vocational Education and Training) or VCAL (Victorian Certificate of Applied Learning) educational pathway.

-Year 10 sets the foundation for the final years of secondary schooling.
+Year 10 sets the foundation for the final years of secondary school.
 The Year 10 curriculum offerings have been designed to be both engaging and also to provide opportunities for breadth and depth of study in a lead up to the VCE or in preparation for the workplace.
 Our vibrant Senior Centre offers our young adult learners an environment that is responsive to their needs at this stage in their educational journey, and facilitates the transition to independent and resourceful lifelong learning.
+Read more about the Year 10 curriculum.

 The VCE is a common credential for all students completing their secondary education.
 It is a two year program with Unit 1 & 2 subjects (equivalent to Year 11 standard) and Unit 3 & 4 subjects (equivalent to Year 12 standard).
 To accelerate their Senior studies, students may begin one VCE subject in Year 10.
 The following VCE subjects are offered: